 12. Brand Personality:

 A tight, one-paragraph statement that describes the “soul” of the brand – the qualities and values that live at its core – and the experience of interacting with it.
 The brand personality summarizes the distinct impression that a brand should make, visually, written and spoken communications.
-The brand personality guides the development of a clear, well-integrated visual and written identity.
+The personality of the brand platform guides the development of a clear, well-integrated visual and written identity.

 13. Brand Voice:

-We like to define the brand voice by using the template is/is never.
+We like to define the brand voice by using the is/is never brand voice template.
 The brand IS real, approachable, friendly, fun, passionate, empathetic, understanding, genuine, authoritative, reliable, intelligent, confident, sincere etc. The brand IS NEVER: arrogant, insensitive, pretentious, snooty, diminutive, cold, unresponsive, brash, irritable, careless, crude, etc.

 14. Brand Value Proposition: